THE AFTERLIFE

 FREEDOM

 There is no true freedom under the society we are living in today.
-Unless you're able to live a life away from modern society with others who want the same lifestyle (don't isolate yourself as you will most likely not survive, have you heard of Chris Mccandless?), it is almost impossible.
+Unless you're able to live a life away from modern society with others who want the same lifestyle (don't isolate yourself as you will most likely not survive, Chris Mccandless), besides that it is almost impossible.
 To me, Freedom is alot of things.
+Freedom is a state of mind.
 Freedom is the ability to live a life and death which is your own.
-Freedom is the ability to completely or at least partially disconnect yourself from technology.
-Freedom is complete emotional detachment from possessions and money.
-Freedom is self-reliance and community-reliance, having the option of being unassociated with all forms of government, being able to have faith in ourselves as a collective.
-Most of these things are achievable through choice and discipline, but it is still incredibly difficult to achieve total freedom to the fullest extent unless there are others willing to achieve it with you.
-The only other options to escape the iron cage of this world for brief moments is through meditation, lucid dreaming or death.
-Being a slave to a world that doesn't care for the environment we live in or the people that live within it doesn't feel like a lifelong option for me, unless there is some kind of revolution.
-Which I frankly believe is unlikely because most people, despite hating capitalism, love consumerism, and most people do not like to feel exposed or unsafe, even though being exposed and unsafe is exactly what life is.
+Freedom is the ability to completely or at least partially disconnect yourself from industrial technology.
+Freedom is detachment from possessions and money.
+Freedom is detachment from artificial control.
+Freedom is self-reliance and community-reliance.
+Freedom is away from Abrahamic belief systems, any kind of projected/false ideals of reality, and being able to have faith in ourselves as a collective to do the right thing.
+Most of these things are achievable through intentional choice and discipline, but it is still incredibly difficult to achieve total freedom to the fullest extent unless there are others willing to achieve it with you.
+The only other options to escape the iron cage of this world for brief moments is through meditation, imagination, lucid dreaming or death.
+Being a slave to a world that doesn't care for the environment we live in or the people that live within it doesn't feel like a lifelong option for me, unless there is some kind of mass rejection/revolution.
+Which I frankly believe is unlikely because most people, despite hating capitalism, love consumerism due to the identity it gives (that capitalism takes away).
+Most people do not like to feel exposed or unsafe, even though being exposed and unsafe is exactly what life consists of.
 The cycle continues.
-We are living completely out of sync with nature and it is making it increasingly difficult to live in the way nature intended, which would entail the complete and utter freedom of the human race.
-We are enslaving ourselves.
+But the revolution will not be televised, so maybe we really are warming up to something mentally.
+Enough atrocities have already happened.
+We are living completely out of sync with nature and it is making it increasingly difficult to live in the way nature provides for, which would entail the complete and utter freedom of the human race.
+We are enslaving ourselves by believing there is no other way, and by product of that thinking, being exploited by the 1%.

 It is possible to achieve a kind of internal freedom, through enlightenment and full awareness of the reality of the world and in turn, living a life in which you decide would best rebel against it in pursuit of your own comfort in an attempt to live with society.
-There would still be, in a sense, an imprisonment within society, but having the inner knowledge and following your soul may lead you to achieving an imprisonment that is less torturous while being incarnated.
+There would still be, in a sense, an imprisonment within society, but having the inner knowledge and following your soul may lead you to achieving an imprisonment that is less torturous while being human in a human society.

 "The reality of man is his thought."